Tips on Managing the Email Blizzard

 communicate fast economically and immediately.

-However if you get several hundred
+if you get several hundred emails a

-do when the email blizzard gets unmanageable?
+address.
+So what does a person do when the email blizzard gets unmanageable?

 RADICAL ACTIONS

-You may not be so desperate as to need
+You may not be so desperate as to need these radical

 1. Start fresh.
 Sometimes when I have more than 500 emails in

-my in box I celebrate a “year of Jubilee” and wipe out all the email debt in one
+my in box I celebrate a “year of Jubilee” and wipe out all the email debt in

-swoop.
-I simply start fresh by dragging
+one swoop.
+I simply start fresh by

-I see those).
-I sometimes fish through
+that.
+I sometimes fish through these leftovers

 2. Quit email altogether.
 If you are important enough and “high enough